Coordinated Specialists

 Multi-Vendor Approach

-Finger-pointing common 'That's the other vendor's issue'
+Finger-pointing “That's the other vendor's issue”

 Multi-Vendor Approach